guochenmeinian/CSE-5234/README.md

-## Remote Environment
+## Remote / Backend Environment

 ## AWS Amplify

 This section provides a quick start guide to using AWS Amplify for building scalable and secure cloud-powered applications.
 AWS Amplify is a development platform that simplifies the process of building and deploying full-stack applications on the cloud.
+Since Amplify is based on AWS configuration, you probably can't directly start the project unless I give you permission for using my account.
+Instead, you may need to start over with the following commands and manually create the functions by youself (refer to the **amplify** folder for details on how we implement the backend services).

 ## Prerequisites